Freedom from Codependency Is Won Like Freedom from Abuse

-The key to the above paragraph is that “MY CODEPENDENCY” is separate from myself.
-My codependency, just like Will’s abuse, has a life and fire of its own.
+The key to the above paragraph is that "MY CODEPENDENCY" is separate from myself.
+My codependency, just like my ex-husband's abusive behaviors, has a life and fire of its own.
 When I learned that I must protect myself against the abuse, I neglected to use the same strategies to protect myself from codependency.
-My codependency slithers along, unnoticed, in my shadow as I work to extricate myself from the side-effects and symptoms of the abuse.
-My codependency celebrates my extrication from abuse, encourages me to consider outward abuse my only enemy, because doing so allows inner abuse to continue.
+My codependency slithers along, unnoticed, in my shadow as I extricate myself from the side-effects and symptoms of the abuse.
+My codependency celebrates my extrication from abuse, encourages me to consider outward abuse my only enemy because doing so allows inner abuse to continue.

 I feel that leaving my abusive marriage was integral to the realizations I am having today.
 If I hadn't left the abuse, then I doubt I could focus the light of truth on this multi-faced snake of codependency.